About assessment

 Last updated:

-Three of the IB's programmes offer summative assessments; the Diploma Programme, the Career-related Programme and the Middle Years Programme.
+Three of the IB's programmes offer summative assessments: the Diploma Programme, the Career-related Programme and the Middle Years Programme.

 Our assessments use a variety of tasks, including examination papers, written assignments like essays, oral interviews, scientific and mathematical investigations, fieldwork projects and artistic performances, which are completed by candidates at various times during their course.